ghowland/sysync/README.md

 remove: false
 ```

+If no "uid" is specified, the useradd tool will choose the next available one, on each host.
+It is recommended to set these yourself, but not required.

+"shell" and "home" will also be defaulted by useradd.

 #### groups

 The Handler Key for "groups" is the "name" key.
 This key must exist, and all changes associated with this key will overwrite the defaults as each Package Configuration Handler Section Item is processed.